-We expressed an unqualified opinion on the District Council's LTCCP for the ten years commencing 1 July 2009 in our report dated 30 June 2009.
-We considered that the LTCCP adopted on 30 June 2009 provided a reasonable basis for long term integrated decision-making by the District Council and for participation in decision-making by the public and subsequent accountability to the community about the activities of the District Council.
+We expressed an unqualified opinion on the District Council's LTCCP in our audit report dated 30 June 2009.
+We considered that the LTCCP provided a reasonable basis for long term integrated decision making by the District Council and for participation in decision-making by the public and subsequent accountability to the community about the activities of the District Council.